 We have audited the accompanying general purpose financial statements of the City of Oakland, California (the City) as of and for the year ended June 30, 2000, as listed in the accompanying table of contents.
 These general purpose financial statements are the responsibility of management of the City.
 Our responsibility is to express an opinion on these general purpose financial statements based on our audit.
-We did not audit the financial statements of the Oakland Municipal Employees' Retirement System, the Police and Fire Retirement System or the Oakland Redevelopment Agency, whose statements reflect total assets and total revenues which represent 1% and 0%, respectively, of the combined totals of the Special Revenue Funds; 31% and 12% of the combined totals of the Debt Service Funds; 60% and 80% of the combined total so f the Capital Projects Funds; 87% and 80% of the combined totals of the Fiduciary Fund Types and 15% of the combined total liabilities of the Port of Oakland, a discretely presented component unit.
+We did not audit the financial statements of the Oakland Municipal Employees' Retirement System, the Police and Fire Retirement System or the Oakland Redevelopment Agency, whose statements reflect total assets and total revenues which represent 1% and 0%, respectively, of the combined totals of the Special Revenue Funds; 31% and 12% of the combined totals of the Debt Service Funds; 60% and 80% of the combined totals of the Capital Projects Funds; 87% and 80% of the combined totals of the Fiduciary Fund Types and 15% of the combined total liabilities of the General Long-Term Obligations Account Group.
+We also did not audit the financial statements of the Port of Oakland, a discretely presented component unit.
 Those financial statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for such entities in the Special Revenue, Debt Service, Capital Projects, Fiduciary Fund Types, the General Long-Term Obligations Account Group, and the discretely presented component unit, is based solely on the reports of the other auditors.